krishna2206/krishna2206/README.md

 ## 📖 About me
 - 🔭 I’m currently working on Nakama bot
-- 🌱 I’m currently learning Dart for Flutter, Go for my upcoming API
+- 🌱 I’m currently learning Dart for Flutter
 - 💬 Ask me about Python
 - 📫 How to reach me: fitiavana.krishna@gmail.com
 ## 📈 My stats